Investing in a REIT with a Self Directed IRA

 What is a REIT?

 A REIT – Real Estate Investment Trust – is simply a company that invests in real estate.
 It appeals to investors who like real estate as an asset, but don’t want to get involved with the actual purchase or management.
 The REIT handles all the technical and administrative details, while the investor supplies funding.
-REITs come in three basic iterations and a Self Directed IRA can invest in any of them.
+REITs come in three basic iterations.

 Types of REITs